18 Exercises That Show You Exactly What Muscles You Are Stretching

 14. Seated Forward Bend

-Muscles highlighted: Work your glutes, hamstrings and calves.
+Muscles targeted: Work your glutes, hamstrings and calves.

 Sit on floor and keep legs straight and together.
 With your legs pressed to the floor, slowly bend your torso forward.